ItsK1tty/w1tchdocs/docs/source/reference.rst

 clear_ped_blood_damage(``ped``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clears all ped's blood damage.
+Clears the blood on a ped.

 **Parameters:**